JetBrains/kotlin-web-site/docs/topics/mpp/migrating-multiplatform-project-to-14.md

 ### Migrate to the hierarchical project structure

 A hierarchical project structure allows reusing code in similar targets, as well as publishing and consuming libraries with granular APIs targeting similar platforms.
-We recommend that you switch to the hierarchical project structure in your libraries when migrating to Kotlin 1.4.0:
+We recommend that you switch to the hierarchical project structure in your libraries when migrating to Kotlin 1.4.0 or higher:

 * By default, libraries published with the hierarchical project structure are compatible only with projects that have hierarchical project structure.
 To enable compatibility with non-hierarchical projects, add the following to the `gradle.properties` file in your library project: